ogupte/trope/README.md

     }
 });
 ```
-Then we can create a composite Trope called `Eventedlogger`.
+They can be combined to create a new Trope `Eventedlogger`.
 ```javascript
 var EventedLogger = Trope(Logger).turn(EventEmitter);